RPadilla3/gitpractice/README.md

 # gitpractice
 a repository to practice git and github skills.

+First I lls